The Bread In Young Hands | Lessons From Leviticus 3

 Close your eyes and let your taste buds take you on an adventure.
 Remember that meal from your past that still fills your heart with joy?
 Like me, perhaps it was a chilled lunch with your best mate in Randwick, or a sizzling Korean BBQ feast shared with your brother in Newy.
 These meals from our past aren't just about food—they’re memories of delight.
 They’re moments of thanksgiving and connection, marked with identity-forming power.

-Now, imagine returning to ancient Israel, where meals were not just about sustenance, but rather sacred gatherings filled with reverence and celebration.
+Now, imagine returning to ancient Israel, where meals were not just about sustenance, but rather gatherings full of celebration.
 In the book of Leviticus, there are little treasures hidden in the form of the fellowship offering.
 It is not your average meal but an invitation for Israel to dine with her King.

 Fellowship and Unity: The Heart of the Meal